breadcat/blog.minskio.co.uk/content/quotes.md

 >Hail Hydra <!-- avengers -->

+>Happy birthday to the ground <!-- the lonely island -->

 >Have you hugged your Zords today? <!-- power rangers movie -->

 >Have you seen this chicken? <!-- wallace and gromitt -->